Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk

 As an example, one may issue a warning when the forecasted conditional probability of exceeding $Q^{100}$ is, say, a hundred times larger than the baseline unconditional probability $\mathbb P( Y_u > Q^{100})$.
-In the test data there are four time clusters that typically last several days where $Q^{100}$ is exceeded; see Figure~\ref{f:chfeatspred} for one of these events.
+In the test data, there are four time clusters, which typically last several days, when $Q^{100}$ is exceeded; see Figure~\ref{f:chfeatspred} for one of these events.
 Applying this early warning system, in all four of these cases a timely warning would have been issued on the days preceding the first exceedance of the cluster.
-Such a decision rule would lead to an average of only $1.3$ warnings for clusters of exceedances per year on the test set, and is therefore not overly conservative.
+Such a decision rule would lead to an average of only $1.3$ warnings for clusters of exceedances per year on the test set and is, therefore, not overly conservative.
 As the model does not need refitting on the test set, the daily forecast and possible warnings are obtained in less than one second of computation time, even on a CPU-only laptop computer\footnote{Intel Core i5-8265U 1.6 GHz processor with four cores, and eight gigabytes of RAM memory.}.
 The training time for the selected GPD network took less than 15 minutes.